celebrity

 To this day his record seven wins are yet to be beaten (they've only been equalled by Lewis Hamilton in 2020).
 Statistically, he remains the best Formula One driver in history.

-10 years on, Formula One journalist and friend of Schumacher's, Roger Benoit, reportedly said this week that the racing car driver's condition is "a case without hope."
+Following the life-changing accident, Formula One journalist and friend of Schumacher's, Roger Benoit, reportedly said at the time that the racing car driver's condition was "a case without hope."

 Watch: The official trailer for Netflix's Schumacher.
 Post continues after video.